GNtousakis/Computer-Architecture/README.md

 ## Run

-If you want to run the project just cd the directory you want and run the executable file.
+If you want to run the project just *cd the directory* you want and *run the executable file*.